SarAhmed/Recommender-System/README.md

 # Recommendation-System
-A system that can be used to build user profiles and accordingly recommend items to buy/watch/read that matches their users’ interests
+A system that can be used to build user profiles and accordingly recommend items to buy/watch/read that matches their users’ interests<br\>
-• Recommend an item to the user based on their previous purchases if the current cart is empty
+• Recommend an item to the user based on their previous purchases if the current cart is empty<br\>
 • If there are items already added to the users cart, recommend an item to the user based on their previous purchases and the current items in the cart
 •Recommend an item to the user based on the intersection between the items they previously purchased and other users’ purchases
 ## Running the tests